chenweidavis/Twitter-Data-Analysis/README.md

 ### 1. Description

 Twitter's stream live data can be retrieved through Twitter's API once you have an Twitter developer account.
 Hence, we can utilize it to do some interesting data analysis or make some useful applications to serve our own purpose.
-This is a mini experimental project which makes an application for showing freqency of tweet's hashtags with stream live data.
-Furthermore, some additonal analysis can be implemented with stream live data.
+This is a mini experimental project which makes an application for showing frequency of tweet's hashtags with stream live data.
+Furthermore, some additional analysis can be implemented with stream live data.

 ### 2. Tools